-The specified SSI interrupt sources are cleared, so that they no longer assert.
+The specified quadrature encoder interrupt sources are cleared, so that they no longer assert.
 This must be done in the interrupt handler to keep it from being called again immediately upon exit.
-The ullntFlags parameter can consist of either or both the SSI_RXTO and SSI_RXOR values.

 Since there is a write buffer in the Cortex-M3 processor, it may take several clock cycles before the interrupt source is actually cleared.
 Therefore, it is recommended that the interrupt source be cleared early in the interrupt handler (as opposed to the very last action) to avoid returning from the interrupt handler before the interrupt source is actually cleared.
 Failure to do so may result in the interrupt handler being immediately reentered (since NVIC still sees the interrupt source asserted).